trantako/trantako.github.io/_scalemodel/railroad.md

 I did not have any specific location in mind.
 Instead, I had many ideas: there should be two mountains, two tunnels, a bridge, a lake, and a village with a railway station.
 That's quite a lot for a scale model of this size!
 As a consequence, I'd have to make compromises.
 For example, a real train track would not have as steep inclines and declines I'd need to use.

 Furthermore, instead of using a particular real-world location, I chose to use my imagination.
-I just decided to make some kind of Wild West -themed scene: a small town somewhere in Arizona, US.
+I just decided to make some kind of Wild West-themed scene: a small town somewhere in Arizona, US.
 I even considered whether to use the famous comic book hero Lucky Luke, but gave up on that idea.

 ## Baseboard